AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 pass the parameter by reference in this case.
 (We'll discuss this ambiguity later.)

-The :ada:`Rec` type is also explicitly limited when it's declared private:
+The :ada:`Rec` type is also explicitly limited when it's declared limited in the private type's completion (in the package's private part):

 .. code:: ada run_button project=Courses.Advanced_Ada.Limited_Types.Explicitly_Limited_Types
     :class: ada-syntax-only